Rosebud Man Pleads Guilty To Assault With A Dangerous Weapon

-United States Attorney Brendan V. Johnson announced that Victor Theodore Clairmont, age 18, of Rosebud, South Dakota, appeared before United States District Judge Roberto A. Lange on May 3, 2011.
-Clairmont pled guilty to Assault with a Dangerous Weapon.
-The maximum penalty upon conviction is 10 years' imprisonment, a $250,000 fine, or both; three years of supervised release, and a special assessment of $100 to the Victim Assistance Fund (VAF).
+United States Attorney Brendan V. Johnson announced that Aaron Sharpfish, age 21, of Rosebud, South Dakota appeared before U.S. District Judge Roberto A. Lange on March 5, 2013 and pled guilty to Assault with a Dangerous Weapon.
+The maximum penalty upon conviction is 10 years in custody, a $250,000 fine, or both; 3 years of supervised release; and a $100 special assessment.

-The investigation was conducted by Rosebud Sioux Tribe Law Enforcement Services.
-The case is being prosecuted by Assistant United States Attorney Tim Maher.
+The investigation was conducted by the Rosebud Sioux Tribe Law Enforcement Services.
+The case is being prosecuted by Assistant U.S. Attorney Marie H. Ruettgers.

-A presentence investigation was ordered, and a sentencing date was set for July 21, 2011.
-Clairmont was remanded to the custody of the United States Marshal pending sentencing.
+A presentence investigation was ordered and a sentencing date was set for May 15, 2013.
+The defendant was remanded to the custody of the U.S. Marshal pending sentencing.